rock-core/rock-and-syskit/source/component_networks/index.html.md

 tool to build components that are (mostly) system-independent, promoting reuse.

-We will then conclude on some [words of advice](best_practices.html) about modelling component networks in Syskit.

 Let's now get into the first item of business, the [compositions](composition.html) {: .next-page}